gokul2736/LOGIN-PAGE-SS/README.md

 ## 📬 Contact
 Built with ❤️ by **Gokul**
-Want to collaborate?
+Want do contribute?
 Reach out via openning an issue.